 The race for the eternal number 1 in world tennis seems to have been decided.
 Novak solidly tops the list at over 331 weeks.
 It's hard to imagine that Roger (310 weeks) and Rafa (209 weeks) will climb the tennis throne again.
 We can be curious to see how far Djokovic will expand this record.

 Rafael Nadal is the only one of the Big 3 to have an Olympic gold medal in singles.
-Together with Stanislas Wawrinka, Roger Federer was able to win gold in doubles, while Djokovic can only call bronze in singles.
+Together with Stanislas Wawrinka, Roger Federer was able to win gold in doubles, while Djokovic can only call bronze in singles his own.

 Rafael Nadal (58x) and Roger Federer (51x) had to play against no opponent more often than against Novak Djokovic.